LHU History and Social Studies Graduates

 Wesley Toth began his undergraduate experience at Lock Haven University in 2007, and finished with a B.A. in History in 2011.
 After graduation, He spent about six months as a substitute social studies teacher at Calvert Hall College High School in Towson, Maryland.
 He entered the Master’s program in History at Millersville University in the fall of 2012.

 He has worked as a Graduate Assistant at the Entrepreneurial Leadership Center, attended three conferences presenting papers on Postmodernism and Hungarian nationalism.
-He is currently in his fourth and final semester at Millersville, and working on his thesis on the Olympics during the Cold War.
-When he graduates with an M.A. in History, he intends to pursue a Ph.D. in 20th Century American or Cold War History.
+He completed an M.A. in history at Millersville University in 2014 where he wrote his thesis on the Olympics during the Cold War.
+He is currently pursuing a Ph.D. in History at Kent State University.

 Monica Barnett, B.S.Ed.
 Social Studies (2012)